-So…I decided to create my own recipe that would not only be super crunchy on the outside, but also tender on the inside.
+So, I decided to create my own recipe that would not only be super crunchy on the outside, but also tender on the inside.
 It’s all about the marrying of the ingredients to create that perfect bite.
-If you are local to Charlotte, head on over to The Carolina Meat & Fish Co. and grab a pound or so of tubes and tentacles and let’s start frying!
+If you are local to Charlotte, head on over to The Carolina Meat & Fish Co. and grab a pound or so of tubes and tentacles, and let’s start frying!
 This is a great appetizer for your Feast of the Seven Fishes dinner.
 Check out my other recipes for your Christmas Eve table by clicking here!
 Add some fried zucchini and lemons and you got yourself Fritto Misto.
 Get more creative and add other fried vegetables.

-In a bowl, mix the AP flour, rice flour, paprika and a few dashes of salt/pepper.
-Transfer the calamari from the buttermilk to the flour mixture…allowing any extra buttermilk to drain off…coat the calamari and drop into the hot oil.
+In a bowl, combine the all-purpose flour, rice flour, paprika and a few dashes of salt/pepper.
+Transfer the calamari from the buttermilk to the flour mixture.
+Allow any extra buttermilk to drip off.
+Coat the calamari and drop into the hot oil.
 You will need to fry in batches.

 As soon as the calamari turn a light golden brown, remove from oil and drain on paper towels, or in a brown paper bag.
 Repeat until all of the calamari have been fried.
-Serve this Crispy Calamari immediately garnished with lemon wedges and Sriracha Mayo…ENJOY!!!
+Serve this Crispy Calamari immediately garnished with lemon wedges and a side of Sriracha Mayo.
+ENJOY!!!

 LET’S GET SOCIAL!